 Northern Tenerife is wild, humid, and protected from the busy tourism found in the south.
 There, you can discover cities and villages with classic colonial architecture such as Santa Cruz de Tenerife and San Cristobal de La Laguna.

 - Wander the streets of the historic colonial city of San Cristobal de la Laguna.
 The second-largest city of the island, la Laguna has an incredibly rich cultural heritage.
 As a matter of fact, this historic centre was declared a « Cultural Heritage Site » by UNESCO.
 With its colourful house fronts and classic architecture, this little northern city teems with excitement.
-A little tip: consider taking a sweater along since the temperatures in the north are a little lower than in the rest of the country.
+A little tip: consider taking a sweater with you since the temperatures in the north are a little lower than in the rest of the country.
 Location.

 - Bathe in the natural pools on the island.
 Azure blue seawater and black stone make up these natural pools created by the lava flows.
 The Charco de La Jajade along the coast of San Juan de la Rambla is a great example.
 To get there, all you have to do is take a path that stretches along the coast.
 However, even if it is hot outside, seawater tends to remain somewhat cold.
 Furthermore, we recommend being careful if the sea is agitated.
 Location.